lucamathias/hashserver-task/README.md

 Evaluation Numbers:

 The machine used in this test had 8 cores with 16 threads, as both the client and the server run a thread, a test with the number of threads set to 8 uses all available cores on the machine and therefore does perform worse due to conflicts with other computing load.
+All tests were conducted using the default number of 5000 buckets for the hash table.

-Test: Inserting 1.000.000 values, read them to check correct insertion, delete them and read them again to check correct deletion
+Test: Inserting 1.000.000 sequential values, read them to check correct insertion, delete them and read them again to check correct deletion

 1 thread: 9.49s
 2 threads: 5.19s
 4 threads: 3.46s
 6 threads: 2.95s
 8 threads: 4.09s

+Test: Inserting 1.000.000 random values, delete 10 of them randomly, check that the deletion was successful and then check if all other values are still present

+1 thread: 4.49s
+2 threads: 2.85s
+4 threads: 1.76s
+6 threads: 1.48s
+8 threads: 2.08s

 Potential improvements: